 URL Slugs

 A URL slug is the part of a URL that identifies a specific page on a website.
 A clear, descriptive slug helps search engines better understand the content of the page while crawling.
-More information on this will be available soon in the on-page SEO guide.

 Links